fandora-network/docs/docs/hermez/zkEVM-Architectural-Overview.md

 A Sequencer receives L2 transactions from the users, preprocesses them as a new L2 batch, and then proposes the batch to the PoE smart contract as a valid L2 transaction.

 - Anyone with the software necessary for running a zkEVM node can be a Sequencer.
-- Every Sequencer must pay a fee in form of MATIC tokens to earn the right to create and propose batches.
+- Every Sequencer must pay a fee in form of FANDORA tokens to earn the right to create and propose batches.
 - A Sequencer that proposes valid batches (which consist of valid transactions), is incentivised with the fee paid by transaction-requestors or the users of the network.